-Eastside Campground is located on the shores of scenic Sage Hen Reservoir at an elevation of 4,800 feet.
+Eastside Campground is a group campground located on the shores of the scenic Sage Hen Reservoir in the Boise National Forest, perched at an elevation of 4,800 feet.

-The campground is situated in a forest of towering Ponderosa pine, Engelmann spruce, Douglas fir and grand fir.
+The group campground situated in a forest of towering Ponderosa pine, Engelmann spruce, Douglas fir and grand fir.

 A variety of berries and mushrooms can be found throughout the area.
 Local wildlife includes deer, elk, black bear, goshawk, woodpeckers and boreal owls.

 At a Glance